Two volunteers at a shelter examine a dog.

 How to Find and Recruit Volunteers Who Really Care

 Finding volunteers who can genuinely embrace and evangelize your nonprofit’s mission is critical to its success.
-This is why talent brand initiatives around shaping and communicating organizational culture and employee experience are gaining more and more traction in the nonprofit world: they have a big impact on attracting hired staff as well as volunteers who generously donate their time.
+This is why talent brand initiatives around shaping and communicating employer brand are gaining more and more traction in the nonprofit world: they have a big impact on attracting hired staff as well as volunteers who generously donate their time.

 Sharing an authentic look at your work culture is one valuable way to draw the attention and interest of volunteers who are more likely to care about what you do.
 LinkedIn Career Pages provide the perfect platform to promote the qualities of your organization and the energy of your team.